Washington State coach Rolovich fired for refusing vaccine - WHIZ News

 SPOKANE, Wash.
 (AP) — Washington State fired football coach Nick Rolovich and four of his assistants on Monday for refusing a state mandate that all employees get vaccinated against COVID-19, making him the first major college coach to lose his job over vaccination status.

-Washington Gov. Jay Inslee, a Democrat, had set a deadline of Monday for thousands of state employees, including the Cougars’ coach, to be vaccinated against the coronavirus.
-Rolovich applied for a religious exemption.
+Washington Gov. Jay Inslee, a Democrat, had set a deadline of Monday for thousands of state employees, including the Cougars’ coach, to be vaccinated.
+Rolovich applied for a religious exemption, which was denied Monday, Washington State athletic director Pat Chun said.

-Defensive coordinator Jake Dickert will be elevated to acting coach and his first game in charge will be Saturday at home against BYU, the school said late Monday.
+Defensive coordinator Jake Dickert will be elevated to acting coach and his first game in charge will be Saturday at home against BYU.

-“This is a disheartening day for our football program,” athletic director Pat Chun said in a statement.
-“Our priority has been and will continue to be the health and well-being of the young men on our team.”
+“This is a tough day for Washington State football,” Chun said at a news conference.
+“Nobody wants to be here.”

+Also fired for refusing vaccination were assistant coaches Ricky Logo, John Richardson, Craig Stutzmann and Mark Weber.
+Chun said there may be no precedent for a team losing its head coach and so many assistants in the middle of a season.

 Rolovich was not immediately available for comment.